Obmondo/kubeaid/argocd-helm-charts/sealed-secrets/README.md

 # Why Sealed Secrets?

-As we know Secrets are used to store sensitive data like password, keys, certificates and token.
-In Secrets these values are encoded by base64.
+As we know Secrets are used to store sensitive data like password, keys, certificates and token In Secrets these values are encoded by base64.
 But the actual problem is these encoded values can be easily decoded, which means if hacker or normal guy get access to your Secrets then can easily get access to your sensitive data like passwords, token, etc.
 To know [more](https://docs.bitnami.com/tutorials/sealed-secrets)

 ## What is the Solution?

 Concept of `private-public` keys.
 The Secret(or any data) will be encrypted using Public keys and those encrypted values can only be decrypted using private key only.
 So, neither hacker(or normal guy) is having those prvate keys.
 Therefore, it can't be decoded.
 So, it is safely secured.

 ## Sealed secrets

 Sealed Secrets is a solution to encrypt your Kubernetes Secret into a SealedSecret, which is safe to store – even to a public repository.
 The SealedSecret can be decrypted only by the controller running in the target cluster and nobody else.
 Sealed secrets are build on the top of kubernetes secrets where the data is encrypted using the cluster controllers `public key`, so it can only be read by the controller.
 Because the target cluster controller keeps the `private key` with itself.
 So no one else other than target cluster controller could have access to Secrets sesitive data.
 To know more, [refer](https://blog.knoldus.com/how-to-encrypt-kubernetes-secrets-with-sealed-secrets/#:~:text=Sealed%20Secrets%20is%20a%20solution,target%20cluster%20and%20nobody%20else)